 Rock of Gibraltar

-If you’re planning on jetting off to Gibraltar then there’s one thing that you won’t want to miss out on, not that you’d really be able to.
+If you’re planning on jetting off for a Gibraltar holiday then there’s one thing that you won’t want to miss out on, not that you’d really be able to.
 The Rock of Gibraltar is a huge mountainous land mass that towers over the coastal towns.
 Tourists from all over the world travel to see this iconic landmark which sits along the border between Spain and Gibraltar.
 The huge rock is 1,398ft high and its striking white base and green top can be seen on the horizon from miles around.
 Historically the Rock of Gibraltar was known to the Greeks as one of the Pillars of Hercules and is said to have been a marker for the edge of the known world.
 There’s a lot of history behind this giant landmark so be sure to explore it during your holiday break and make the most of your time in Gibraltar.

 Nature at The Rock of Gibraltar

 The Rock of Gibraltar is home to all kinds of indigenous plants and wildlife that can be seen year round.
 The majority of the historic mountainous region is covered by a nature reserve, which aims to protect the local animals and greenery.
 For those who love beautiful flowers and plant life, you’ll find yourself in a paradise of natural fauna and foliage when you make your way up the rock.
 The area is protected by law so that the indigenous plants can flourish and spread naturally.
 Grab your camera and snap some pictures of the local flowers such as Chickweed and Candytuft, which are native to Gibraltar.